 Application Instructions and Forms

-The Center for African Studies is pleased to announce the 2013 competition of two undergraduate fellowships of up to $3,000 each to support undergraduate travel to Africa for research and study.
+The Center for African Studies is pleased to announce the 2015 competition for an undergraduate fellowship of up to $3,000 to support travel to Africa for research and study.
 The award is a memorial to Carl Rosberg (1923-1996), former professor of Political Science, Director of the Institute of International Studies, and founder of the Center for African Studies at the University of California at Berkeley; and to his student, Judith Geist, who followed in his footsteps with her work in East Africa.

-Eligibility: Current UC Berkeley Undergraduate Students with an interest in Africa who will be registered in the 2013-14 academic year (i.e., one must return to campus as a registered student following the research trip).
-Students with training in African studies and foreign languages, particularly African languages, will be given priority.
+Eligibility: Current UC Berkeley Undergraduate Students with an interest in Africa who will be registered in the 2015-16 academic year (i.e., one must return to campus as a registered student following the research trip).
+Priority will be given to 1) students with training in African studies and foreign languages, particularly African languages, and 2) students with demonstrated financial need who otherwise would not be able to travel to the African continent.
 ONLY UC BERKELEY UNDERGRADUATE STUDENTS ARE ELIGIBLE.

-Visit http://research.berkeley.edu/ for links to other research funding opportunities and support for UC Berkeley undergraduates.
+Visit the Undergraduate Research Office for links to other research funding opportunities and support for UC Berkeley undergraduates.

 Rosberg/Geist Fellowship Committee